-Scholarships for women who have interrupted their education due to unforeseen obstacles such as family responsibilities or financial constraints and who are seeking undergraduate, graduate and professional degrees.
+Scholarships for students who have interrupted their education due to unforeseen obstacles such as family responsibilities or financial constraints and who are seeking undergraduate, graduate and professional degrees.

 Research on Women Grants

-Development Grants for Women are designed to facilitate professional development and career mobility of women faculty, staff, and students.
-The two types of Development Grants are:
+Professional Development Grants are designed to facilitate professional development and career mobility of faculty, staff, and students.